Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Discussion and conclusions

-\item Sample statistics (e.g. RMSE, spread, variance) should be calculated using unbiased estimators that account for the systematic effects of ensemble size and, in the case of anomalies, the sample size of the reference climatology \citep{leutbecher2008ensemble, roberts2024unbiased}.
-A simple approach to ensure that anomaly-based statistics are unbiased with respect to climatology sample size is to construct forecast anomalies separately for each member \citep{roberts2024unbiased}.
+\item A simple approach to ensure that anomaly-based statistics are unbiased with respect to climatology sample size is to construct forecast anomalies separately for each member \citep{roberts2025unbiased}.
 This approach has no impact on ensemble means, but ensures that forecast member anomalies remain statistically exchangeable with observed anomalies if the underlying raw forecasts are perfectly reliable.
-This method of anomaly calculation does not affect estimates of r$_{fo}$ but impacts estimates of ensemble spread, total anomaly variance, r$_{ff(k)}$, and r$_{ff}$.
-The ensemble size and reforecast sample size effects are small for the 100-member and 20-year reforecasts considered in this study.
-However, they may not be negligible when considering smaller ensemble sizes and/or shorter reforecast periods.
+This method of anomaly calculation does not affect estimates of $r_{mo}$ but impacts estimates of ensemble spread, total anomaly variance, $r_{mm(k)}$, and $\overline{r_{mm}}$.
+Nevertheless, these effects are small in the datasets considered in this study and do not materially impact our conclusions.

-\item The observation-based ($r_{fo}$) and model-based ($r_{ff(k)}$) correlations used to define RPC$_{Corr}$ should be calculated such they are statistically exchangeable in the limit of a perfectly reliable ensemble (section \ref{section:correlations}).
-For example, model-based correlations should be calculated between the ensemble mean and an excluded member and observation-based correlations should use an ensemble size of N-1 to match the model-based correlations.
-For small ensemble sizes, calculating $r_{fo}$ with $N$ members and $r_{ff(k)}$ with $N-1$ members could lead to misdiagnosis of an SNP.

-\item Statistically robust diagnosis of an SNP should include demonstration that $r_{fo}$ does not plausibly lie within the distribution of estimates of $r_{ff(k)}$.
-In section \ref{section:statistics} we emphasised that a perfectly reliable ensemble, in which forecasts and observations are drawn from the same probability distribution at each start date, can still exhibit RPC$_{Corr} > 1$ and thus an apparent predictability paradox when evaluated using a finite number of start dates ($M$).
-Crucially, $r_{ff}$ represents the mean of $N$ estimates of $r_{ff(k)}$ and thus has a much smaller sampling uncertainty such that $r_{fo}$ and $r_{ff}$ are not generally statistically exchangeable, even in a perfectly reliable ensemble.

-\item If possible, forecast skill and other sample statistics should be evaluated over a range of lead times.
-When averaged over a sufficiently large number of cases, forecast errors and their proxies (e.g. ensemble spread) should grow monotonically before saturating at the intrinsic predictability limit.
-Predictability paradoxes that emerge at particular lead times due to spurious reductions in forecast error associated with observational sampling uncertainties should be treated with suspicion.